-If the Trustee is required by law to pay any tax, duty or other charges in connection with a benefit paid to you or your beneficiary, the Trustee will deduct the relevant amount from the benefit and pay it to the proper authority.
+If the Trustee is required by law to pay any tax, or other charges in connection with a benefit paid to you or your beneficiary, the Trustee will deduct the relevant amount from the benefit and pay it to the proper authority.

-10.1.2 Tax on Life cover
+10.1.2 Tax on death benefits

 Lump sum death benefits are tax free if paid to a dependant for tax purposes or the Member's estate where the beneficiaries of the estate are dependants of the Member for tax purposes.
-Lump sum death benefits paid to non-dependants for tax purposes or the Member's estate to the extent the beneficiaries are not dependants for tax purposes, are taxed at different rates depending on whether the elements are from taxed or untaxed sources.
-For elements taxed in the Fund, the rate is the lower of the recipient's marginal tax rate and 15%, plus the Medicare levy.
-For elements untaxed in the Fund, the rate is the lower of the recipient's marginal tax rate and 30%, plus the Medicare levy.
-The trustee of the Member's estate does not bear the Medicare levy.
+Lump sum death benefits paid to non-dependants for tax purposes or the Member's estate to the extent the beneficiaries are not dependants for tax purposes, are taxed at different rates depending on whether the elements are from taxed or untaxed sources